JasonOffutt/BackboneBlog/readme.md

 # BackboneBlog

 BackboneBlog is a project created to serve as a reference or style guide for building larger scale applications in Backbone.js.
 BackboneBlog is licensed under the MIT license.
 This isn't meant to be a definitive guide.
-It's merely a compilation of techniques, patterns and ideas I've compiled through people much smarter than me.
+It's merely a compilation of techniques, patterns and ideas I've compiled through my journey as a JS hacker and people much smarter than me.

 MIT License
 ===========